Eye Matter Logo

 All persons who wish to work with Eye Matter, must accept and understand this policy.

-They must also agree to put Eye Matter’s policies on safeguarding children and vulnerable adults into practice.
+They must also agree to put Eye Matter’s policies on safeguarding vulnerable adults into practice.

 Meeting your responsibilities